How Financial Business Intelligence Guides CFOs Towards More Productive Finance Departments

 Power BI

 Power BI is a Microsoft business intelligence tool that connects to 250+ data sources, costs $14+ per user per month and has excelent data transformation capabilities.
+In addition to its data integrations, Power BI allows organizations to consolidate financial data from multiple sources for comprehensive analysis.

 It is most suitable for organizations that rely on other MIcrosoft services like SharePoint, Dynamics, Azure, etc. Using Power BI makes it easy to integrate with other Microsoft tools which saves a lot of time and makes it easier to embed finance BI reports into your daily workflows.